GitTools/GitVersion/README.md

 ![Icon](https://raw.github.com/Particular/GitFlowVersion/master/Icons/package_icon.png)

+Use convention to derive a SemVer product version from a GitFlow based repository

 ## Usage:

-GitFlowVerion can be used in several ways
+GitFlowVersion can be used in several ways

-### 1. An MSBuildTask
+### 1. An MSBuild Task

-This will wire GitFlowVersion into the MSbuild pipeline of a project and automatically stamp that assembly with the appropriate SemVer information
+This will wire GitFlowVersion into the MSBuild pipeline of a project and automatically stamp that assembly with the appropriate SemVer information

 Available on [Nuget](https://www.nuget.org) under [GitFlowVersionTask](https://www.nuget.org/packages/GitFlowVersionTask/)

     Install-Package GitFlowVersionTask

 ### 2. A nuget reference package